jg1011/jg1011.github.io/index.md

         <details>
             <summary>Reinforcement Learning Tutorials</summary>
             <div class="details-content">
                 <p>A collection of tutorials, in <a href="https://en.wikipedia.org/wiki/Tutorial#Academia" target="_blank">British academic parlance</a> that is, for  topics in reinforcement learning.
 We go into further mathematical depth than standard texts, such as <a href="https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf" target="_blank">Sutton's Introduction to Reinforcement Learning</a>, and as such expect a greater deal of mathematical maturity.
-I'd approximate this to be at the level of a 2nd-3rd year mathematics undergraduate.
-I try to write in a more conversational style, both to appease Socrates and to capture that tutorial feeling.
-I may record some seminars around this content if I find the time.</p>
+I try to write in a more conversational style, both to appease Socrates and to capture that tutorial feeling, and I may record some seminars around this content if I find the time.</p>
                 <div class="series-parts">
-                    <h4>Parts:</h4>
+                    <h4>Tutorials:</h4>
                     <ul>
-                        <li><a href="{{ '/articles/rl-tutorials/tut1' | relative_url }}">Part 1: What actually is reinforcement learning?</a></li>
+                        <li><a href="{{ '/articles/rl-tutorials/tut1/tut1.pdf' | relative_url }}" target="_blank">Tutorial 1: What actually is reinforcement learning? (pdf)</a></li>
                     </ul>
                 </div>
             </div>